Chat with us , powered by LiveChat The truth about downsizing communities vs retirement villages Skip to main content

 • Dog wash

-The Weekly Site (Resort Fee) covers the lease of your land, access to all shared community/resort facilities managed by Lifestyle Communities and the upkeep of the community, including day-to-operations, maintenance of front gardens, and council, water and sewerage rates.
+The Weekly Site allows access to all shared community/resort facilities managed by Lifestyle Communities and the upkeep of the community, including day-to-operations and maintenance of front gardens.

 The Deferred Management Fee (DMF) covers the cost of improving and contemporising your community over time.
-As a long-term operator, Lifestyle communities has a 30-year refurbishment plan in place for every community.
-The DMF allows us to keep the cost of purchasing a home as low as possible and ensures we have a vested interest in growing the value of your property.
-The DMF is only payable when you sell your home.
+As a long-term operator, Lifestyle Communities has refurbishment plan in place for every community.
+The DMF keeps the cost of purchasing a home as low as possible.

 The legislation for land lease communities and retirement villages varies depending on the state or territory they’re located in.